Undergraduate International Funding Opportunities

 For more information or to apply online, visit the Western International website.

-Value: Multiple awards of $5,000.
-Mitacs offers $5,000 research awards for senior undergraduate students working on a joint research project for 12-24 weeks in a partner country (Brazil, mainland China, India, Mexico, or Vietnam).
-Though applications are accepted at any time, Mitacs recommends that interested applicants submit applications by February 5, 2016 for projects starting in Summer 2016.
+Value: Multiple awards of $6,000.
+Mitacs offers $6,000 research awards for senior undergraduate students working on a joint research project for 12-24 weeks in a partner country (Brazil, mainland China, India, Mexico, or Vietnam).

 For more information, visit the Mitacs Globalink website.

 These funds are available for undergraduate students interested in short-term study or research abroad in a specific country.
 Please visit the external websites for more up to date information about deadlines and application procedures.